gglessner/MQulator/README.md

 ## Additional Tools

 ### MQbrowse.py
 A simple tool to browse messages from a single IBM MQ queue and log them for later replay.
-It connects to the specified queue and writes each raw message to a timestamped file in the `logs` directory.
-The log file is named with the queue and timestamp, and contains the raw, unaltered message bytes (suitable for re-injection).
+It connects to the specified queue and writes each raw message to its own timestamped file in the `logs` directory.
+Each file is named with the queue, timestamp, and message number, and contains the raw, unaltered message bytes (suitable for re-injection).

 **Example usage:**
 ```